So, you have a form on your website that’s trying to send a G-Suite email address, but they’re just not getting it.

 The other day I was helping a client who wasn’t receiving emails from their forms.
 I had them check their spam, and ran through all the usual tests.

-In other words, if you have a form at scconstruction.biz that sends an email to firstname.lastname@example.org, it won’t get delivered. (because it’s sending to the internal email server instead of honoring the MX record).
+Say you have a form on scconstruction.biz that sends an email to email@example.com, that’s not being delivered (because it’s sending to the internal email server instead of honoring the MX record).

-The forum thread provided a useful but obscure trick (shown below) that ensures the email get sent to G-Suite’s servers.
+Eventually I found a forum thread with a useful but obscure trick that ensures the email gets sent to G-Suite’s servers.

-After I was done helping the client, I realized I’d probably have trouble finding that information again (if I didn’t write about it).
-So I wrote this guide mainly for myself, but also for anyone else that might run into the same problem.
+After I was done helping the client, I realized I might have trouble finding that information again.
+So I wrote this guide mainly for myself, but also for anyone else who might run into the same problem.

 The workaround is to append .test-google-a.